 One refuse collection station shall be provided, with a minimum of one (1) dumpster for each twenty-five (25) recreational vehicle spaces in the park.

-Parking.
-Paved, off-street parking facilities shall be provided as required in this section.
+Location of Adult-Oriented Businesses.
+No adult-oriented business may be located with one-fourth (1/4) mile of a child welfare agency, a private or public school, a public playground, a public recreation facility, a residence, or a place of worship.